SR-Coder/accDbMeter/sensor/README.md

 # Raspberry Pi Pico W

 This template provides a light weight Wi-Fi Manager using MicroPython.
+Development starting with esp32 and the teensy4.1 with esp32 wifi over spi.
+While the micropython webserver works adquately, the implementation with micropython is slow, the mqtt and webserver sockets have unexpected interactions that lead to negative effects.